atamayo1/HTML-Y-CSS/README.md

 # HTML Y CSS

- - Those projects are a code that if you want to run use live server from VS Code
+ - If you want to run any of the both projects , use live server from VS Code
  - These projects were created for the Digital House course to become a Web Layout Designer